Header Image 1

 • Link the curriculum learning to careers learning.

-• Provide students with experiences of workplace(s).
+• Provide pupils with experiences of workplace(s).

-Our CEIAG programme is continually under review as we consider the needs and views of our students.
+Our CEIAG programme is continually under review as we consider the needs and views of our pupils.
 Updates will also be made in line with guidance received from the Government and local industry partners who support us in the design of our CEIAG curriculum.
 An overview of our CEIAG provision is available below.

 If you require any further information regarding Careers, Education, Information, Advice and Guidance please contact Mrs O’Connell, Careers Leader.